ehn-dcc-development/eu-dcc-business-rules/jsonLogic/notes.md

 The representation of date(+time)s is string-based, conforming to ISO 8601.
 That also implies date(+time)s can be sorted as strings.

-The custom `addDays` operation returns an ISO 8601 date+time string.
+The custom `plusDays` operation returns an ISO 8601 date+time string.